-The Board of Directors (the "Board") of Dr Pepper Snapple Group, Inc. (the "Company") has adopted these Corporate Governance Guidelines (these "Guidelines") to reflect the Company's commitment to good corporate governance and to comply with New York Stock Exchange rules and other legal requirements.
-In furtherance of these goals, the Board has also adopted a Code of Business Conduct and Ethics ("Code of Ethics"), Insider Trading Policy and written charters for each of the Board's Audit, Compensation and Corporate Governance and Nominating Committees.
+The Board of Directors (the “Board”) of Dr Pepper Snapple Group, Inc. (the “Company”) has adopted these Corporate Governance Guidelines (these “Guidelines”) to reflect the Company's commitment to good corporate governance and to comply with New York Stock Exchange rules and other legal requirements.
+In furtherance of these goals, the Board has also adopted a Code of Conduct (“Code of Conduct”), Insider Trading Policy and written charters for each of the Board’s Audit, Compensation and Corporate Governance and Nominating Committees.
 The Corporate Governance and Nominating Committee will periodically review these Guidelines and propose modifications to the Board for consideration as appropriate.

 Responsibility of Board and Individual Directors